 The State has to now ensure that all persons are accorded legal capacity in civil matters, without discrimination on the basis of sexual orientation or gender identity, and the opportunity to exercise that capacity, including equal rights to conclude contracts, and to administer, own, acquire (including through inheritance), manage, enjoy and dispose of the property.

 The problems, faced by transgenders are discrimination, lack of educational facilities, unemployment, lack of shelter, lack of medical facilities like HIV care and hygiene, depression, hormone pill abuse, tobacco, and alcohol abuse, and problems relating to marriage, property, electoral rights, adoption.
 Ministry of Law and Ministry of Social Justice and State Governments need to recognize the deprivation suffered by transgender people and work on much-needed reform.
 In India, there is a host of socio-cultural groups of transgender people like hijras/ kinnars, and other transgender identities like – shiv-shaktis, jogtas, jogappas, Aradhis, Sakhi, etc. However, these socio-cultural groups are not the only transgender people, but there may be those who do not belong to any of the groups but are transgender persons individually.
-Though an accurate and reliable estimate of transgender people is not available, it cannot be denied that their number is minuscule compared with the total population of the country.
+Though an accurate and reliable estimate of transgender people is not available, it cannot be denied that their number is minuscule compared to the total population of the country.

 Transgender people in India face a variety of issues.
 So far, these communities perceive that they have been excluded from effectively participating in social and cultural life; economy; and politics and decision-making processes.
 A primary reason (and consequence) of the exclusion is perceived to be the lack of (or ambiguity in) recognition of the gender status of hijras and other transgender people.
 It is a key barrier that often prevents them from exercising their civil rights in their desired gender.
 So far, there is no single comprehensive source on the basis of which an evidence-based advocacy action plan can be prepared by transgender activists or possible legal solutions can be arrived at by policymakers.
-Reports of harassment, violence, denial of services, and unfair treatment against transgender persons in the areas of employment, housing and public accommodation have been discussed in local media, from time to time.
+Reports of harassment, violence, denial of services, and unfair treatment against transgender persons in the areas of employment, housing and public accommodation have been discussed in the local media, from time to time.

 The International Bill of Gender Rights also establishes the right to self-determination of one’s gender identity and to medical care that allows individuals to realise this.
-The Right To Free Expression Of Gender Identity is the right to define one’s own gender identity, all human beings have the corresponding right to free expression of their self-defined gender identity.
+The Right To Free Expression Of Gender Identity is the right to define one’s own gender identity, all human beings have the corresponding right to freely express their self-defined gender identity.
 Therefore, all human beings have the right to free expression of their self-defined gender identity; and further, no individual shall be denied Human or Civil Rights by virtue of the expression of self-defined gender identity.
 The Right To Control And Change One's Own Body is that all human beings have the right to control their bodies, which includes the right to change their bodies cosmetically, chemically, or surgically, so as to express self-defined gender identity.
 Therefore, individuals shall not be denied the right to change their bodies as a means of expressing a self-defined gender identity; and further, individuals shall not be denied Human or Civil Rights on the basis that they have changed their bodies cosmetically, chemically, or surgically, or desire to do so as a means of expressing self-defined gender identity.
 The Right To Competent Medical And Professional Care is given to the individual's right to define one's own gender identity, and the right to change one's own body as a means of expressing a self-defined gender identity, no individual should be denied access to competent medical or other professional care on the basis of the individual's chromosomal sex, genitalia, assigned birth sex, or initial gender role.
 Therefore, individuals shall not be denied the right to competent medical or other professional care when changing their bodies cosmetically, chemically, or surgically, on the basis of chromosomal sex, genitalia, assigned birth sex, or initial gender role.

-India’s policy of recognizing only two sexes and refusing to recognize transgenders as third sex has deprived them at a stroke of several rights that Indian citizens take for granted.
+India’s policy of recognizing only two sexes and refusing to recognize transgenders as a third sex has deprived them of several rights that Indian citizens take for granted.
 These rights include the right to vote, the right to own property, the right to marry, the right to claim a formal identity through a passport and a ration card, a driver's license, the right to education, employment, health so on.
 Such deprivation secludes hijras from the very fabric of Indian civil society.

 In the opinion of the MP High Court, a ‘hijra’ woman was allowed to receive property from her Guru because the court accepted that the community cannot transfer property to anyone outside of the community.
-In this ruling the court explicitly acknowledges the existence of a distinct ‘eunuch’ class with its own customs and rituals that must be respected.
+In this ruling, the court explicitly acknowledges the existence of a distinct ‘eunuch’ class with its own customs and rituals that must be respected.